firebolt-db/godocs/docs/Guides/getting-started.md

 ### Option 2: Create and use an external table
 #### Step 1: Create an External Table
 An *external table* is a special, virtual table that serves as a connector to your data source.
 After the external table is created, you ingest data by running an `INSERT` command from that external table into a *fact table* or *dimension table*.
-The `INSERT` command must run on a general purpose engine.
-After the data is available in fact and dimension tables, you can run analytics queries over those tables using any engine.
+After the data is available in fact and dimension tables, you can run analytics queries over those tables.

 {: .note}
 Although it's possible, we don't recommend running analytics queries on external tables.
 For more information on working with external tables, see [Work with external tables](../Guides/loading-data/working-with-external-tables.html).
-FOr more information on fact tables, see [Working with tables](..Guides/loading-data/working-with-external-tables.html)
+For more information on fact tables, see [Working with tables](..Guides/loading-data/working-with-external-tables.html)

 **Create Your External Table:**
 1. Choose the plus symbol (**+**) next to script tab to create a new script tab in the SQL workspace.